WidgetsBurritos/rackspace-homepage/README.md

 ## Step 4.)
 Opening the Site In Your Browser

+The application can be accessed by going to `http://DOCKER_IP_ADDRESS:8910` in your browser, where `DOCKER_IP_ADDRESS` is the value of your Docker machine's IP address.

+If you don't know what the IP address is you can just run the following command to load the site in your system's default browser:

+`./bin/load-site.sh`

+---
+## Other

-## Using Drush on Your Docker-based Drupal App.
+### Using SSH & Drush on Your Docker-based Drupal App.

-### Setting up SSH keys & drush alias.
+#### Setting up SSH keys & drush alias.

 The first time you wish to use drush, you will need to generate a SSH key.
 You can do so with the following command: